 First, check with your court clerk on whether you're allowed to file a document called a “reply.”
 A reply is like an answer, except that it responds to the allegations in a counterclaim, rather than the allegations in a complaint.

-If you can file a reply, then you should carefully respond to whatever your contractor has alleged.
+If you can file a reply, then use it to carefully respond to whatever your contractor has alleged.
 Here, you might respond by saying that you did, in fact, pay your contractor every penny you were required to under the contract, and that his counterclaim is entirely false.
-Or you might respond by saying that you stopped paying once it became clear that your contractor was in breach of the contract himself.
+Or you might say that you stopped paying once it became clear that your contractor was in breach of the contract himself.

 If your court does not allow written replies, be prepared to address your contractor’s allegations on the trial date, before the judge.
 Consider the evidence you might bring to refute the contractor's claim.
 If he’s saying you never paid, you might bring copies of cancelled checks or bank statements showing exactly how much you paid.
 Also bring copies of the original written contract (if you had one), along with any emails or correspondence you have showing the date when he breached the contract.